The North Coast: Bodega Bay, Goat Rock Beach, Armstrong Redwood State Park, Korbel Winery

 Head inland along the beautiful Russian River to Armstrong Redwood State Park to stroll among the towering redwoods before stopping at Korbel Winery for a glass of bubbly to top off your day.

 Other spots to consider along the way: Town of Bodega where memorable buildings still stand from Hitchcock’s film The Birds; a stop at Spud Point Crab Co. for a cup of their clam chowder, voted the best in Bodega Bay; Jenner, at the mouth of the Russian River, where sea lions loll on the beach; a picnic along the coast or in the redwoods.
+These are some great ideas if you are thinking of doing a Sonoma tour.

 San Francisco North: Mt.
 Tamalpais, Muir Woods, Pt.
 Reyes National Seashore